-The storms are proper deluges with violent cracking thunder and lightning.
-Like Oregon, in less than an hour, skies can change from blue to menacing grey, black, and white.
-I fell asleep at Uhmlanga Rocks and woke up to wild dark skies – followed by heavy rain.
+The storms are proper deluges accompanied by violent cracking thunder and dramatic lightning.
+Like Oregon, in less than an hour, skies can change back and forth from blue to menacing grey and black.
+I fell asleep at a sunny Uhmlanga Rocks beach but woke up to wild, dark skies – followed by heavy rain.

 Animals and nature are a big part of South Africa.
-I want to visit more game reserves in the area, many only a few hours away.
+I want to visit more game reserves in the area, many are only a few hours away.